Cervical Disc Replacement in Orange County, CA (Mission Viejo)

 Why Should I Choose Dr. Taghva?

-Alexander Taghva, M.D., F.A.A.N.S., is a highly-skilled, board-certified neurosurgeon who specializes in the treatment of cervical disc disease, neck pain, lower back pain, brain tumors, and other conditions requiring spine or brain surgery.
+Alexander Taghva, M.D., F.A.A.N.S., is a highly-skilled, board-certified neurosurgeon who specializes in the treatment of cervical disc disease, neck pain, lower back pain (lumbar spine), brain tumors, and other conditions requiring spine or brain surgery.
 He is the only neurosurgeon in Orange County offering endoscopic spine surgery, a technique that minimizes incisions and trauma for patients.
 Dr. Taghva is a top choice among patients for his numerous qualifications:

 - Graduated from John Hopkins University School of Medicine and completed his residency at the University of California